-For example, suppose that an activity that reports weather conditions in selected cities is defined as part of a travel application.
-It has the same affinity as other activities in the same application (the default application affinity) and it allows re-parenting with this attribute.
+For example, suppose that an activity that reports weather conditions in selected cities is defined as part of a travel app.
+It has the same affinity as other activities in the same app (the default app affinity) and it allows re-parenting with this attribute.
 When one of your activities starts the weather reporter activity, it initially belongs to the same task as your activity.
-However, when the travel application's task comes to the foreground, the weather reporter activity is reassigned to that task and displayed within it.
+However, when the travel app's task comes to the foreground, the weather reporter activity is reassigned to that task and displayed within it.

 from the user's point of view, you probably want to use the

-attribute to assign different affinities to the activities associated with each "application".
+attribute to assign different affinities to the activities associated with each "app".

 Clearing the back stack